 From the moment this outbreak began the Centre For Disease Control and Prevention in the States have been adamant in their advice: Protective masks are not necessary for healthy people who don’t work in the healthcare sector and are not taking care of an infected person at home.

-Now, however, people are starting to question their position on masks as the death toll grows.
+Now, however, people are starting to question their position on masks as the death toll continued to grow.

 “Mitigation is the answer.”